viadee/bpmn.ai-patterns/README.md

 Consider an AI component for a classification decision such as _"Does this insurance claim have to be examined by an expert?"_.
 Besides the decision itself, the AI component indicates how confident it is with its own decision (Confidence).
 This is usually given in the value range 0.0 to 1.0, where 1.0 corresponds to a 100% certainty, which is hardly achievable.
 Depending on this confidence value, we branch off to a manual processing or bypass it as needed:

 * Minimum confidence = 100% - this would be equivalent to a test or pilot operation.
-The AI component operates live on the real data, but will in fact never make a decision autonomously because the 100% threshold is never reached.
+The AI component operates live on the real data but will in fact never make a decision autonomously because the 100% threshold is never reached.
 Even human clerks would have a residual uncertainty, but do not quantify it.
 * Minimum confidence = ~93.45% - The AI decides if it can do it safely and smuggles standard cases past the clerk because for standard cases high confidence will be possible.
 The concrete threshold value can be optimized with regard to process and error costs, so that threshold values with several decimal places may be useful.
 * Minimum confidence = 90.00% - A manually set value, based on the experience of those responsible for the process.
 The value is below the above-mentioned optimum.
 This increases the automation rate, we accept a higher error rate.
 This could be a useful configuration after a major incident, where the department is simply overwhelmed.
 * Minimum confidence = 0.00% - The AI always decides autonomously, even if uncertainties are clear.
 In general, this is not a reasonable configuration, unless a business process is to be operated without employees (e.g. in a lockdown situation).
 Objection!